On the surface chemisorption of oxidizing fine iron particles: insights gained from molecular dynamics simulations: Model formulation for single iron particle combustion

 with $q$ the heat transfer rate, $q_\mathrm{rad}$ the radiative heat transfer rate, $h_\mathrm{O_2}$ the mass-specific enthalpy of the consumed oxygen and $h_{i,v}$ the mass-specific enthalpy of the evaporated species.

-To model the mass transfer rate $\dot{m}_\mathrm{O_2}$ and heat transfer rate $q$, a boundary sphere method is used.
-Figure \ref{fig:KnudsenConfig_Senyurt2022} illustrates the configuration which is used for the boundary sphere method.
+To model the mass transfer rate $\dot{m}_\mathrm{O_2}$ and heat transfer rate $q$, a two-layer method is used.
+Figure \ref{fig:KnudsenConfig_Senyurt2022} illustrates the configuration which is used for the two-layer model.
 The iron particle is surrounded by a spherical Knudsen layer $\delta$ with a thickness equal to the mean free path $\lambda_\mathrm{MFP}$ of the gas molecules \citep{Liu2006}

 with $k_\delta$ and $\gamma_\delta$ being the thermal conductivity and specific heat ratio derived at the Knudsen layer, $p$ the ambient pressure, $m_\mathrm{O_2}$ the mass of an oxygen molecule, and $k_b$ the Boltzmann constant.